Tebsickle/Portfolio/README.md

 #### [Dungeon Duels](https://github.com/Tebsickle/Dungeon-Duels) (Private)
 - **Description:** A turn-based strategy board game made for Tabletop Simulator.
 - **Tech Used:** GIMP, Tabletop Simulator

+# License

+Copyright (c) 2025 Sam Smithers.
+All rights reserved.

+This repository is provided for personal portfolio and demonstration purposes only.
+No permission is granted to use, copy, modify, or redistribute any linked repo, as well as this one, without explicitly written otherwise, or given explicit written permission from the author.